msmit-CN/terraform-azure-wafwp/README.md

 ## Features

-- flexible support for custom and managed rules
+- flexible support for custom and managed rulesets and rules
 - rate limiting and geo-filtering capabilities
 - configurable OWASP rules and bot protection
 - advanced request validation and match conditions